 But what does the research really say about the effect of fish oil supplements on your health?
 Do they lower risk of cardiovascular diseases by lowering biomarkers such as triglycerides and LDL cholesterol while increasing HDL cholesterol?
 Do they reduce inflammation by lowering indicators such as C-Reactive protein (CRP)?
 Can they maximize strength by boosting your testosterone?
 Below we present the highest-quality research studies and our key takeaways and recommendations.
-While this information is certainly valuable in itself, the best way to know the impact of fish oil supplements on YOUR health is to regularly monitor your internal biochemistry using InsideTracker analysis and to consult with your doctor.
+While this information is certainly valuable in itself, the best way to know the impact of fish oil supplements on your health is to regularly monitor your internal biochemistry.

 Fat molecules in the blood called triglycerides store energy for later use.
 While they are essential for our health, elevated blood levels of triglycerides are associated with an increased risk of a variety of cardiovascular diseases .
 Can fish oil supplements lower their levels and protect your heart?